bitrix24/b24restdocs/api-reference/bizproc/bizproc-robot/bizproc-robot-add.md

 - Edits are needed to meet the writing standard.
 - Parameter types are not specified.
-- No response in case of success.
+- No success response.
-- No response in case of error.
+- No error response.

 {% endnote %}